 Forgiveness — giving it and receiving is one thing: A GIFT YOU GIVE TO YOURSELF.

-Do it for yourself!
+Do it for YOU!
 Free yourself from emotional prison — resentment, negativity, holding a grudge, bitterness, anger, and hate.
 The hurts won’t heal until you forgive!

-Do it for yourself!
-Turn this around and use the hurt as a tool for learning how to deposit compassion, generosity of spirit and love into you own love account.
+Do it for YOU!
+Use the hurt as a tool for learning how to deposit compassion, generosity of spirit and love into you own love account.
 There will come a time when you need to withdraw from this account, make sure you have plenty when you need it.

-Do it for yourself!
+Do it for YOU!
 It’s the path to emotional healing, spiritual purity, love, peace and happiness.

 It is not easy to say, “I am sorry” but it gets easier with practice and with mindfulness.

 But what if you are the wronged party, how many times should you forgive someone?
 E-V-E-R-Y S-I-N-G-L-E T-I-M-E. Remember you are doing it for YOU, not for the other person.
 If you have to do something that frees you from emotional prison and improves you health a zillion times, then give yourself that gift as many times as possible.
 You gain more every time you do it.